Guide for Planning your Washington Elopement

 After you decide on what kind of scenery you see on your best day ever, congrats!!
 You just took the first step to plan your perfect elopement day.

+Absolutely!
 Almost anyone can officiate a wedding or elopement.
-If you like the idea of having a friend or family member perform your ceremony, all they have to do is get ordained!
-They can do it on Universal Life Church in under 5 minutes.
-Another option is to hire an elopement officiant!
-There are lots of officiants who specialize in elopements and will join you on any adventure.
-A professional, experienced officiant will be able to custom tailor a ceremony for you.They’ll get to know the two of you as a couple, your relationship, and what makes you tick.
+If you like the idea of having a friend or family member perform your ceremony, all they have to do is get ordained.
+They can do it at Universal Life Church in under 5 minutes.

 A great team of elopement vendors can make all the difference in making your elopement dreams come to life.
 Here are my best recommendations for your Washington vendors!